kubedb/cli/docs/concepts/catalog/postgres.md

 ### metadata.name

-`metadata.name` is a required field that specifie the name of the `PostgresVersion` crd.
+`metadata.name` is a required field that specifies the name of the `PostgresVersion` crd.
 You have to specify this name in `spec.version` field of [Postgres](/docs/concepts/databases/postgres.md) crd.

 We follow this convention for naming PostgresVersion crd:
 - Name format: `{Original PostgreSQL image version}-{modification tag}`